2026 AIME II Problems

 Place and with the pentagon above line and write The right angles at and make and vertical: and with At the side makes a angle with the downward ray heading into the pentagon, so Similarly at the side makes a angle with the downward ray so where Matching coordinates gives and The interior angle at is then the reflex angle (angle sum ), and automatically.

-The shoelace formula on gives area The condition reduces to that is, For to lie strictly on the same side of line as and we need
+The shoelace formula on gives area The condition that be divisible by reduces to that is, For to lie strictly on the same side of line as and we need

 So runs over which is values.